tomvanrossom/Whatsapp-Wall/README.md

 1. Click on a photo of the chat
 1. Hit the full-screen button (F11)
 1. Done!
 Now enjoy the slideshow with your photo's

+Do you like this repo?
+Please star!
+Any questions/remarks: Log an issue.
+Thanks!